BLOG

 • Coordinate with on-the-ground staff to manage setup, check-in, and provide real-time support to participants, mentors, and judges.

-The early stages of hackathon organization can feel like navigating a complex maze, where every step in logistics and promotion might distract you from the core creative mission.
-So it’s our job to swiftly guide clients through that maze, so that they can solely concentrate on designing the best challenge statements and mentoring the next wave of innovators.
+“The early stages of hackathon organization can feel like navigating a complex maze, where every step in logistics and promotion might distract you from the core creative mission.
+So it’s our job to swiftly guide clients through that maze, so that they can solely concentrate on designing the best challenge statements and mentoring the next wave of innovators.”

-Tricia Neo, Head of Ecosystem Development at AngelHack
+Justin Ng, Head of Ecosystem at AngelHack

-Step 4: Promote your hackathon
+Step 4: Promote Your Hackathon

 Promotion is key to attracting participants and third parties such as sponsors and industry stakeholders.
 Like any event, you need to build anticipation.
 If you want to attract third parties who might be interested in the outcome and willing to contribute resources, start promoting well in advance.

-For participants, you can maximize visibility and engagement with a multi-layered approach using the channels and tactics as below
+For participants, you can maximize visibility and engagement with a multi-layered approach using the channels and tactics as below:

 Social Media Marketing